Rogers approves $5,000 stipend for city police officers

 Police Chief Jonathan Best said 114 officers will get the one-time stipend.

-Best said the state authorized a one-time stipend for law enforcement officers and the council was voting to accept the money from state in order for it to be added to the budget.
+Best said the state authorized a one-time stipend for law enforcement officers and the council was voting to accept the money from the state for it to be added to the budget.

 Under SB103, which was sponsored by Senate President Pro Tempore Jimmy Hickey, R-Texarkana, full-time certified city and county law enforcement officers and full-time certified state Department of Corrections probation and parole officers are set to receive a one-time stipend of $5,000.